ban08/pocketed/README.md

 -->

-### Sprint 0 - All systems go.
+### Sprint 0 - All systems go... ish.

 Sprint 0 was about getting to know eachother, laying down the product vision and getting the project up and running.
-After agreeing on the theme, we then settled on the tech stack that was better suited to us as a team and our goals.
+After agreeing on the *what*, we then settled on the tech stack that was better suited to us as a team and our goals.
 At this point the development was very much iterative, we did a lot of pair programming and a lot of things were put in and scrapped back altogether.
 We implemented the first and second versions of the app's UI and the general UX prototype.

-**Sprint goals:**
+After having a working prototype, we started testing with Maestro.

+**TL;DR**

-- Define the project vision and main features
+- Project ideas and features brainstorming
-- Create the initial product backlog
-- Set up the GitHub repository
+- Initial repo setup
-- Configure the development environment
+- Development environment configuration
-- Initialize the Expo React Native project

-**Main activities:**

-- Creation of the GitHub repository and project board
+- Rough GitHub project outline
-- Definition of initial user stories
-- Setup of the Expo development environment
-- Initial architecture discussion and technology selection

-**Tools used:**
+**Tools:**

 - GitHub for version control
 - GitHub Projects for backlog management